Daniel-Nikpayuk/Proof-Of-Concept-Code/C++/Shared Explicit Instantiation/README.md

 Shared Explicit Instantiation
 =============================

-What's the best way to index an inventory of similar functions within the same namespace without naming collisions ?
+How to scale the reuse of a function *name* without worry of naming collisions?

 This problem arose for me while trying to implement a theoretically complete version of the list *map* operator (within the functional paradigm).
 My model has 9 configuration parameters based on things